Workshop on Synthetic Algebraic Geometry

 Max Zeuner Constructive Equivalence of Functor of Points and Topological Approach

-Hugo Moeneclaey Smooth Schemes, fppf Sheaves
+Hugo Moeneclaey Smooth Schemes, Stacks, A1-homotopy theory

 Lukas Stoll Modalities